ye-luo/SCC-challenge/SC21-QE/Tasks.md

 Save the output and submit it (part A).

 ### Scoring:
 - 20 points for all tests passing.
 However, you need to run the tests on the systems which you report results on for the benchmarks (Tasks 1, 2, 3) .
-This is to validate that the code executes correctly on that system So if you report results Task 1 on a Skylake, you need to run the standard tests on a Skylake to get these points.
+This is to validate that the code executes correctly on that system.
+For example, if you report results for Task 1 on a Skylake, you need to run the standard tests on a Skylake to get these points.
 So 20/3 points for running the tests on the system you used for Tasks 1, 2, and 3.

 ## Task 1: Benchmark run with the ausurf input
 Run the ausurf input: `ausurf.in`